 4) Ship-To-Location & Individual’s Name, if different from the cardholder’s mailing address.

 b.
-If ordering by FAX, the cardholder must still specify on the fax transmittal the above information with the EXCEPTION of the Purchasing Card Number.
-The cardholder must request the supplier to call to obtain the card number upon receipt of the fax transmittal.
-Under NO circumstances should a card number be written on a FAX order.
+If ordering by fax or email, the cardholder must still specify on the transmittal the above information with the EXCEPTION of the Purchasing Card Number.
+The cardholder must request the supplier to call to obtain the card number upon receipt of the transmittal.
+Under NO circumstances should a card number be written on an email or fax order.

 7. After cardholder receives product and/or service, they should also receive a sales receipt or a packing slip.
-All information concerning the purchase should be verified, stapled together, initialed and dated if no signature or date exists
+All information concerning the purchase should be verified, stapled together, initialed and dated.

-8.1 Cardholder or Approved Designee must log on to the visa website, prior to the 27th and verify the information concerning their purchase.
-Any incorrect information (FD-SUBGP/OBJECT combination) should be changed.
+8.1 Cardholder or Approved Designee must log on to the visa website, within three (3) days after the 27th and verify the information concerning their purchase.
+Any incorrect account number information (FD-SUBGP/OBJECT combination) should be changed and a description MUST be added into the Notes field.
 Other information that is incorrect or missing should be reported to the Account Director/Budget Officer.

 8.2 It is the responsibility of each cardholder to ensure that any credits due from vendors are received.
 (Note: a credit may not appear immediately; it may appear in the next statement period.
 The cardholder should make a special note if this occurs to ensure that the credit is received.)

 8.3 After verification of the charge/credit on the website, all documentation pertaining to the transactions should be forwarded to the Account Director or Approved Designee.
-The Account Director or Approved Designee should have in their possession, prior to the 27th, any information necessary to reconcile the transactions on the account.
+The Account Director or Approved Designee should have in their possession, any information necessary to reconcile the transactions on the account.

 8.5 It is important to remember that each cardholder is responsible for the validity of the purchases.